code-workshop-kit/code-workshop-kit/README.md

 ![Publish NPM](https://github.com/code-workshop-kit/cwk-frontend/workflows/Publish%20NPM/badge.svg)

 Using [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) and Web Component magic to create a nice environment for remote frontend workshops.
-Leverage VS Code Live Share, by creating a session with your workshop participants, and adding the port of your cwk server as a shared server.
+Leverage VS Code Live Share, by creating a session with your workshop participants.
+Scaffold files for them, then use the CWK server to create a shared server for your workshop.

-The cwk scaffold command ensures that each participant gets a scaffolded folder + files that you as a facilitator define.

-The cwk run command starts a development server for your workshop and through the middlewares and cookies, it ensures that only files for the respective participants are loaded, whereas for the host, all files are loaded.

 ## Usage